Total Transparency: Book Pricing

 Now that I have the manuscript and cover artwork loaded into Amazon's publishing tool, I'm able to play around with their pricing calculators to get my first concrete look at different pricing vs. royalty scenarios.
 As it turns out, not only would Amazon not allow me to sell below $10.58 per book, selling that low would mean I'd only make around $0.25 per book.
 As much as I'd love to believe that the sheer volume of sales I can expect will mean that's an acceptable return on investment, I just don't think that will be the case for a debut novel from an unknown author.

 I'm not going to break down the full cost for each phase of development, but suffice it to say that I did hire a professional editor and cover designer, and neither of them were cheap.
-Beyond the monetary investment, I've also invested countless hours in writing, proofreading and editing it on my own, as well as researching all I could learn about self-publishing as an independent author.
+Beyond the monetary investment, I've also invested countless hours in writing, proofreading and editing it on my own -- zero AI was used during any phase of this book's creation -- as well as researching all I could learn about self-publishing as an independent author.
 For as much as has gone into this, I do have to be practical when it comes to pricing.
 For the sake of full transparency, here's the breakdown, so you know why the book is priced as it is.

 NOTE: Pricing is based on page type, ink color and number of pages -- I'm using the most inexpensive option of the first 2, but the latter just is what it is.
 All of the screen shots below were taken from Kindle Direct Publishing, showing the paperback cost (hardcovers are pricier to produce; you can extrapolate the info below to understand why that cost is what it is).